 Document the Loan

-(1) If the Borrower’s subject property is in Kentucky, Maryland, Texas, or Virginia, then the Borrower must submit the online Setup Form and submit our one-time setup fee.
+(1) If your property is in Kentucky, Maryland, Texas, or Virginia, then you, the Borrower, must submit the online Setup Form and submit our one-time setup fee.

-All National Family Mortgages ® have two crucial components:
+All Caregiver Mortgages ® have three crucial components:

-Promissory Note: The Promissory Note establishes the legal debt between the parties and documents how the debt is going to be repaid.
+Promissory Note: The Promissory Note establishes the legal debt between the parties and records how the debt is going to be repaid.

 Within one business day of submitting your online Setup Form, a Family Mortgage Team Member will call you to confirm the details of your loan.
-Within seven business days of submitting your online Setup Form, we will email your comprehensive loan documents for your review and approval.
-We will also include setup forms for the optional Family Mortgage loan servicing program.
+Within seven business days of submitting your online Setup Form, we will email your comprehensive loan documents for your review approval.
+The documents will also include an open lien search and an electronic valuation of your property.

 Register the Loan

-After you have reviewed and approved your loan documents, the documents are emailed to your settlement agent.
-The settlement agent will oversee the execution and government recording of your Family Mortgage.
+After you have reviewed and approved your loan documents, the documents are emailed to your closing attorney.
+The closing attorney will oversee the execution and government recording of your Family Mortgage.